 The purpose of this document is to establish the framework for achieving the objectives of this policy.
-Definitions and terminology follow the usage in the Ontario Human Rights Code (the Code) and the Occupational Health and Safety Act.
+Definitions and terminology follow the usage in the Ontario Human Rights Code (the Code), the Occupational Health and Safety Act, and the Strengthening Postsecondary Institutions and Students Act.